werfyg/astar-docs/docs/wasm/index.md

-# WASM
+# WebAssembly

-The **WASM** section explains the Wasm stack on Astar/Shiden, advanced topics, and tutorials with Wasm smart contracts.
+This section explains the **WebAssembly**(Wasm) stack on Astar, advanced topics, and tutorials with Wasm smart contracts.

-If you want to start building right away we encourage you to check out [**Swanky Suite**](sc-dev/swanky) - the all-in-one tool for WASM smart contract developers within the Polkadot and Kusama ecosystem.
+If you want to start building right away we encourage you to check out [**Swanky Suite**](sc-dev/swanky) - our all-in-one tool for WASM smart contract developers building within the Polkadot and Kusama ecosystem.

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';